chrisfroeschl/.dotfiles/README.md

 ## Description

 A collection of several dotfiles for daily used CLIs.
+I placed them in seperate folders so you're able to use utilities like [stow](https://www.gnu.org/software/stow/) to create symlinks.

 Includes settings for: